Eagles Carolina Coliseum, Columbia, SC June 21, 1977

 Randy performed both “Take It To The Limit” and “Try And Love Again” at this show.
 According to the review, his high note in TITTL was “nothing short of amazing…and about three octaves above any sound human beings are usually able to sing.”

 The day before the concert, the Eagles, aka “The Party Plane,” played a softball game against Elektra-Asylum personnel and local radio celebrities.
-Randy is in the background in the top right photo.
+Randy was catcher.

 Randy’s yellow and white “Party Plane” shirt (photos courtesy of Jennifer Meisner):